 This modern take of the 18th Century holiday plum pudding recipe is made from leftover bread and bursting fruity flavors from dried fruits.
 Then, topped it with an orange sauce that makes everyone drool over this classic hunter’s pudding over and over again.

-Carefully pour the mixture into a greased 7x11-inch baking pan.
+- Carefully pour the mixture into a greased casserole.

-Place the pan inside the preheated oven and bake the pudding for 60 to 70 minutes.
+- Place inside the preheated oven and bake the pudding for 60 to 70 minutes.